You must be logged in to use the staking simulator.

 Martingale staking software

-The Martingale staking simulator is based on the basic rule that every time you lose a bet, the stakes on the next bet are doubled.
+The Martingale stake-sizing model is based on the basic rule that every time you lose a bet, the stakes on the next bet are doubled.

 If you face a longer losing streak, the stakes are doubled until you have a winning bet.
 After a winning bet, you return to the starting stake.

-The main goal of testing this money management strategy is to prove the weaknesses and the major risk of losing the whole betting balance.
+The main goal of testing this money management strategy is to illustrate the structural risk of rapid capital depletion.

 Reverse Martingale: Paroli System Staking Simulator

 The Paroli System is the complete reverse of the above-mentioned Martingale strategy.
-In theory, it has the role of maximizing profitability when facing a winning streak.
+In theory, it is designed to amplify exposure during winning streaks, which also increases downside risk.

 The main idea behind this system is to double the stakes every time after winning a bet and return to the starting stake after a losing bet.

 It has a greater advantage when the odds are above 2 (decimal).
-As you can see from the simulation, in most cases it will result in slow but almost guaranteed losses due to having huge losses because of the doubled stakes.
+As you can see from the simulation, in most cases it will result in slow but simulations frequently show unfavorable long-term balance behavior due to compounding exposure.